Marshall Plan: Wartime destruction

 By the end of World War II, much of Europe was devastated.
 Sustained aerial bombardment during the war had badly damaged most major cities, and industrial facilities were especially hard-hit.
 Millions of refugees were in temporary camps.
 The region's trade flows had been thoroughly disrupted; millions were in refugee camps living on aid from the United States, which was provided by the United Nations Relief and Rehabilitation Administration and other agencies.
 Food shortages were severe, especially in the harsh winter of 1946–47.
 From July 1945 through June 1946, the United States shipped 16.5 million tons of food, primarily wheat, to Europe and Japan.
 It amounted to one-sixth of the American food supply and provided 35 trillion calories, enough to provide 400 calories a day for one year to 300 million people.

 Especially damaged was transportation infrastructure, as railways, bridges, and docks had been specifically targeted by airstrikes, while much merchant shipping had been sunk.
 Although most small towns and villages had not suffered as much damage, the destruction of transportation left them economically isolated.
 None of these problems could be easily remedied, as most nations engaged in the war had exhausted their treasuries in the process.

 The only major powers whose infrastructure had not been significantly harmed in World War II were the United States and Canada.
-They were much more prosperous than before the war but exports were a small factor in their economy.
+They were much more prosperous than before the war, but exports were a small factor in their economy.
 Much of the Marshall Plan aid would be used by the Europeans to buy manufactured goods and raw materials from the United States and Canada.

 Initial post-war events

 Slow recovery

 Most of Europe's economies were recovering slowly, as unemployment and food shortages led to strikes and unrest in several nations.
 Agricultural production was 83% of 1938 levels, industrial production was 88%, and exports 59%.
 Exceptions were the United Kingdom, the Netherlands and France, where by the end of 1947 production had already been restored to pre-war levels before the Marshall Plan.
 Italy and Belgium would follow by the end of 1948.

 In Germany in 1945–46 housing and food conditions were bad, as the disruption of transport, markets, and finances slowed a return to normality.
 In the West, the bombing had destroyed 5,000,000 houses and apartments, and 12,000,000 refugees from the east had crowded in.

+The split of Germany into zones also interrupted food supplies within the country, leading to a drop from 80% self-sufficiency in food production for all of pre-war Germany to 50% in the western zones at pre-war production levels.

+On top of that reduction, the food production in the western zones was 30% below pre-war levels in 1946–48.